 - the work involved in producing sustainable local food

-- interns are expected to work 40 hours a week for 12 weeks; start/end date depends on individual schedule, usually mid-May to late-August;
+Interns are expected to work 40 hours a week for 12 weeks; start/end date depends on individual schedule, usually in the May-September window.

-1. Why has sustainable agriculture piqued your interest?
+- Why has sustainable agriculture piqued your interest?
 Why do you want to spend a summer farming?

 - Why Pennypack Farm?